• Skip to primary navigation

 Ivar's Copycat Fried Cod

-Ivar's copycat fried cod is close, really close to what you get at the Seattle's famous seafood restaurant.
-When it comes to fried fish, I don't think there's anything better than what you find at Ivar's, but this recipe sure comes in handy between visits to the Seattle waterfront.
+Ivar's Copycat Fried Cod is close, really close to what you get at Seattle's famous seafood restaurant.
+I don't think there's anything better than what you find at Ivar's, but this recipe comes in handy between visits to the Seattle waterfront.
+Serve with Easy Homemade Tartar Sauce and Homemade Fry Sauce with a side of Sweet Corn Pasta Salad or Mixed Bean Salad for a great flavor combination.

 Print Rate Pin Recipe